 Years ago, one of the TV channels we watch was flooded with ads for a show called Chrisley Knows Best.
 The ads for the show, specifically Chrisley himself, turned me off.
-He came across as unfunny and uninteresting, yet somehow also a dirtbag, and I couldn’t understand why people would waste a minute of their precious time watching a show about him.
+He came across as unfunny and uninteresting, yet somehow also a dirtbag — the kind of obnoxious boss who would loudly fire an underling over his cell phone in a public place — and I couldn’t understand why people would waste a minute of their precious time watching a show about him.
 From the ads, I couldn’t tell if it was a sitcom or a reality show, but either way, the character of Chrisley was a hard no for me, and I never watched it.

 Chrisley aside, I don’t get why people watch reality TV in the first place — it’s nothing but an excuse for TV networks to chintz on writers, scripts, and actors.

 The last two or three briskets I smoked turned out tough, so this Thanksgiving I’m slow-cooking one in the oven.
 I’ll dry rub it with a brown sugar and chili powder mix, then cook it over water mixed with liquid smoke at 250°F for 6 or so hours.
 Good thing we have over & under ovens, because while the brisket’s in one there’ll be a turkey in the other.

 Our friend Mary Anne’s coming over, bringing sides and a Costco pumpkin pie; in addition to the turkey and brisket, we’re making the dressing and the absolutely most important Thanksgiving dish of all, cranberry sauce (from scratch, with a can of the regular stuff on hand as a backup).
 Polly’s scheduled to work a 9-5 shift at Safeway so we’ll keep her dinner warm for later.